mezdef/marcziani.com/_drafts/no-country-for-old-things.md

 The simple questions *What do I need for tonight and the next few days?*, and subsequently *What can I move in the following weeks?* are necessary on a purely practical level.
 Basic considerations of need and want turn out to be an effective way of separating those items that enable you to be 'yourself’ from the sea of ‘stuff’ you passively possess.
 The immediate benefit of such a separation is that a move is relatively easy and pain free.
 In the following days and weeks, it becomes increasingly apparent that the portion left out of the initial move is, in fact, non-essential.
 How do years of accumulation suddenly become unnecessary?

 The answer—unsurprisingly—is that much of what accumulates, despite valiant efforts to the contrary, is superfluous.
-In the end, a wardrobe for sports, work, and casual wear[^1] is all that is needed.
-Electronics can be reduced to the bare essential cables and devices necessary for work and play.
+In the end, a wardrobe for sports, work, and casual wear is all that is needed.[^1] Electronics can be reduced to the bare essential cables and devices necessary for work and play.
 An entire bookshelf[^2] compressed to an eReader virtually stuffed full of books.

 ---